Site icon DataFlair

 Static Variable in Java

-Any variable which is declared using ‘static’ keyword is a static variable.
-Memory allocation for a static variable happens only once in the class area when the class is loaded in the memory.
+Any variable that is declared using the ‘static’ keyword is static.
+Memory allocation for a static variable happens only once in the class area when the class is loaded into memory.
 It is also known as a class variable.
 It is common to all the objects of the class.

 In this, a single copy of a static variable is created and shared among all the objects of the class.